piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

-(sec:tutorial-pic-poisson-plasma-wave)=
-# Plasma Wave (PIC, Poisson's Equation)
+# Landau Damping (PIC, Poisson's Equation)

-The setup considers a 1D plasma oscillation, which is a common and simple electrostatic PIC benchmark {cite}`Birdsall1991`, {cite}`Hockney1988`,{cite}`Jacobs2006b`.
-In PICLas it can be simulated either with the full Maxwell solver (DGSEM) or with the Poisson solver (HDGSEM), where the latter is chosen for this this tutorial.
-In this setup, electrons oscillate around the almost immobile ions, which creates a fluctuating electric field.
+Landau damping is a fundamental concept in plasma physics where the amplitude of electrostatic waves decreases over time without energy dissipation through collisions.
+This effect, first described by Lev Landau in 1946, occurs due to the resonant interaction between the wave and particles in the plasma whose velocities are close to the wave's phase velocity.

+In detail, Landau damping happens because some particles in the plasma move at velocities that resonate with the phase velocity of the electrostatic wave.
+These particles can either gain or lose energy from the wave depending on their initial velocities.
+If a greater number of particles gain energy (typically slower particles that are accelerated by the wave) than lose energy (faster particles that are decelerated by the wave), the wave loses overall energy, causing its amplitude to decrease over time.
+This process is purely kinetic and does not rely on collisions between particles.

+The phenomenon is often analyzed using the Vlasov-Poisson equations, which describe the behavior of the plasma in terms of particle velocity distributions and electric fields.
+Advanced mathematical techniques, such as Laplace transforms and contour integration, are used to solve these equations and derive the damping rate {cite}`finn2023numerical` {cite}`10.1063/1.1706419`.
+An understanding of the phenomenon using simple derivations "which does not require the application of methods of complex analysis" is shown and discussed in {cite}`physics3040059`.

+The general information needed to setup the simulation is given in the previous tutorial ({ref}`sec:tutorial-pic-poisson-plasma-wave`).

-Before beginning with the tutorial, copy the `pic-poisson-plasma-wave` directory from the tutorial folder in the top level directory to a separate location
+Before beginning with the tutorial, copy the `pic-poisson-landau-damping` directory from the tutorial folder in the top level directory to a separate location

-    cp -r $PICLAS_PATH/tutorials/pic-poisson-plasma-wave .
+    cp -r $PICLAS_PATH/tutorials/pic-poisson-landau-damping .
-    cd pic-poisson-plasma-wave
+    cd pic-poisson-landau-damping

 ## Mesh Generation with HOPR (pre-processing)

-Before the actual simulation is conducted, a mesh file in the correct HDF5 format has to be supplied.
-The mesh files used by **piclas** are created by supplying an input file *hopr.ini* with the required information for a mesh that has either been created by an external mesh generator or directly from block-structured information in the hopr.ini file itself.
-Here, a block-structured grid is created directly from the information in the hopr.ini file.
 To create the .h5 mesh file, simply run

     hopr hopr.ini

-This creates the mesh file *plasma_wave_mesh.h5* in HDF5 format and is depicted in {numref}`fig:plasma-wave-mesh`.
+This creates the mesh file *landau_damping_mesh.h5* in HDF5 format.
 Alternatively, if you do not want to run **hopr** yourself, you can also use the provided mesh.

-The size of the simulation domain is set to [$2\pi\times0.2\times0.2$] m$^{3}$ and is defined by the single block information in the line, where each node of the hexahedral element is defined
+The only difference from the mesh created in previous tutorial, is the size of the simulation domain in this tutorial which is set to [$4\pi\times1\times1$] m$^{3}$ and is defined by the single block information in the line, where each node of the hexahedral element is defined

-    Corner         =   (/0.,0.,0.,,6.2831,0.,0.,,6.2831, ... /)
+    Corner         =   (/0.,0.,0.,,12.5663706144,0.,0.,,12.5663706144, ... /)

 The number of mesh elements for the block in each direction can be adjusted by changing the line

-    nElems         = (/60,1,1/)                ! number of elements in each direction (x,y,z)
+    nElems         = (/30,1,1/)                ! number of elements in each direction (x,y,z)

 Each side of the block has to be assigned a boundary index, which corresponds to the boundaries defined in the next steps

     BCIndex        = (/5,3,2,4,1,6/)

-The field boundaries can directly be defined in the hopr.ini file (contrary to the particle boundary conditions, which are defined in the parameter.ini).
 Periodic boundaries always have to be defined in the hopr.ini.

     !=============================================================================== !